Data hygiene is just like personal hygiene; everybody wants it, but not everyone has the easiest time building or maintaining it.

 That said, there are some disadvantages to data warehouses as well.
 Because they are built on expensive hardware, users must maintain good data architecture in order to keep costs down.
 That means that an architect will have to make big decisions about which data points are stored and how it should be organized in order to keep costs down and avoid storing irrelevant data.

-This kind of planning and designing will take time up-front, which is why many find it easier to just dump their data somewhere and take a closer look once it has arrived in the destination.
+This kind of planning and data warehouse designing will take time up-front, which is why many find it easier to just dump their data somewhere and take a closer look once it has arrived in the destination.
 That being said, I believe that good data hygiene is always the right solution for building strong analytic insights.

 What is Data Hygiene?